kadraman/akevinlee.github.io/_code/2018-da-plugins.md

 This is a collection of plugins for Micro Focus [Deployment Automation](https://www.microfocus.com/products/deployment-automation/)

-**Note**: These plugins are not endorsed or supported by Micro Focus in any way and provided according to this site's
+**Note**: These plugins are not endorsed or supported by Micro Focus in any way and are provided according to this site's
 <a href="https://termsfeed.com/disclaimer/50dc0c008a7c5d501cbcc4f3eed0f03d">disclaimer</a>.

 ### Micro Focus Deployment Automation Plugin Template